mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 Python
 ------

-- For multiple output parameters, python algorithms now return a `namedtuple` instead of a tuple.
+- For multiple output parameters, python algorithms now return a ``namedtuple`` instead of a ``tuple``.
 Old scripts should still work, but one can now do

   .. code-block:: python